bmuschko/cks-crash-course/exercises/07-opa-gatekeeping/solution/solution.md

 ## Delete the OPA Gatekeeper

-Delete the OPA gatekeeper objects with the same manifest used to create them.
+Delete the OPA gatekeeper objects with the same manifest you used to create them.

 ```
 $ kubectl delete -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/release-3.7/deploy/gatekeeper.yaml